-Doha, capital of Qatar, is perhaps one of the least known destinations of the Middle East.
+Doha, the capital of Qatar, is perhaps one of the least known destinations in the Middle East.
 The Emirate tops the list of the richest countries in the world with the highest GDP per capita and the fastest growing economy in 2010.
-This growth and investment has created some stunning architecture and cultural highlights, such as the Museum of Islamic Art.
+This growth and investment have created some stunning architecture and cultural highlights, such as the Museum of Islamic Art.
 Doha enjoys a mostly dry, warm climate, although many may find the summer months too hot at over 40 celsius.

-If you book a suite or upgrade to a suite at the Grand Hyatt Doha your rate includes airport transfers which is handy for an easy and stress free arrival.
-On our first stay, our room was an Executive Suite with large terrace complete with dining table.
+If you book a suite or upgrade to a suite at the Grand Hyatt Doha, your rate includes airport transfers which are handy for an easy and stress-free arrival.
+On our first stay, our room was an Executive Suite with a large terrace complete with a dining table.
 On our second stay, we were upgraded to a Grand Suite, which was large and on the corner.
 The highlight of the suite was the large balcony overlooking the hotel’s beach and the Arabian Gulf (although note that in a desert country, everything outside gets dusty quickly).
-In addition, the room had a good-size lounge and bedroom, a large bathroom and a guest cloakroom.
+In addition, the room had a good-size lounge and bedroom, a large bathroom, and a guest cloakroom.

 We loved sitting outside on our verandah, enjoying the dying heat of the day and watching the lights of Doha as evening approached.

 Best Hotel Club Lounge In Doha